swup/swup/readme.md

 ```

 ### Animation Selector
 As swup is built on animations, it is required to define the elements that are being animated.
 Usually you would like to give the elements some common class or class prefix.
-By default option is set to `[class^='a-']`, which selects all elements with class attribute beginning with prexif `a-`.
+By default option is set to `[class^='a-']`, which selects all elements with class attribute beginning with prefix `a-`.
 ```javascript
 animationSelector: '[class^="a-"]'
 ```